Why a healthy ocean costs 175 billion US dollars a year … and why that’s a bargain

 Video: protecting our oceans

-As a global financial institution, Deutsche Bank is uniquely positioned to help support and raise awareness for a more sustainable ‚blue economy‘.
+Deutsche Bank is uniquely positioned to help support a more sustainable ‚blue economy‘.
 But how can we unlock the potential of the ocean economy while protecting the marine environment?
 So-called “blue finance” can play a vital role here.
-Blue bonds, for example, are an innovative financing instrument whereby funds raised are earmarked exclusively for projects deemed ocean-friendly.
-These funds on the regional, national and even global level are rising.
+Blue bonds are an innovative financing instrument whereby funds raised are earmarked exclusively for projects deemed ocean-friendly.
 In May 2021, Deutsche Bank’s International Private Bank (IPB) became the first bank to join the Ocean Risk Resilience Action Alliance (ORRAA) as a full member.
-It will now work with governments and other companies in finance and insurance to catalyse financial innovation and private investment for the oceans.
+It will now work with governments and other companies to catalyse financial innovation and private investment for the oceans.

 We asked Markus Müller, Head of the Chief Investment Office at Deutsche Bank's International Private Bank, what this strategic partnership is all about and why the Blue Economy could become a key topic for future investments.